lescanico/inbasketosis/reports/Project_Summary.md

 ### 3.2 Data Collection Methods

 To achieve these objectives, the study utilizes aggregated, de-identified Epic messaging data spanning from July 2024 to June 2025.
 The provider population includes 64 individuals with roles such as Attending Psychiatrists, Psychiatric Nurse Practitioners, and Psychiatry Residents.
-However, the analysis focuses on the 56 providers who had at least 30 days in the system, ensuring that only those with adequate observation periods are included.
+All 64 providers are included in the analysis, with workload metrics normalized per observation period to ensure fair comparisons across providers with varying observation durations.

 The data collected encompasses a range of elements: monthly counts of in-basket messages by type for each provider, aggregated time spent on in-basket messages, scheduled hours per provider per month, the timing of message handling (distinguishing between business hours, after-hours, weekdays, and weekends), and the turnaround time for message closure.
 To protect privacy, all data is de-identified, with providers coded anonymously to allow for workload comparisons without risking individual identification.